Dank-o/Perfection_Entropy/README.md

 **Key Concepts**

-Perfect Numbers: A number whose divisors (excluding itself) sum to the number itself.
+Perfect Number: A number whose divisors (excluding itself) sum to the number itself.
 Examples include 6, 28, 496, and 8128.

-Pseudoperfect Numbers: A broader category where some subset of divisors sums to the number.
+Pseudoperfect Number: A broader category where some subset of divisors sums to the number.
 Perfect numbers are a special case of pseudoperfect numbers.

 Perfection Entropy: A measure I created that characterises pseudoperfect numbers based on how some subset of their divisors contribute to their sum.